-Sitefinity CMS versions 11.1 and above exposes a mechanism for influencing the Lucene search results via choosing the best algorithm to calculate search score and boosting selected documents.
-The following article explains you can customize the Lucene scoring in Sitefinity CMS.
+Sitefinity CMS exposes a mechanism for influencing the Lucene search results via choosing the best algorithm to calculate search score and boosting selected documents.
+This article explains how you can customize the Lucene scoring in Sitefinity CMS.

 A common use case scenario is boosting the recently modified documents to appear as more relevant search results.
 To demonstrate customizing the default scoring mechanism, we’ll showcase this example.
 When customizing the Lucene scoring mechanism in Sitefinity CMS, the Sitefinity CMS API exposes the default Lucene score and all the document info, so you can design multiple approaches to boosting the score: